sony/nnabla-nas/README.md

 NNablaNAS is a Python package that provides methods for neural hardware aware neural architecture search for NNabla

-- A top level graph to define candidate architectures for convolutional neural networks (CNNs)
+- A top-level graph to define candidate architectures for convolutional neural networks (CNNs)
 - Profilers to measure the hardware demands of neural architectures (latency, number of parameters, etc...)
 - Searcher algorithms to learn the architecture and model parameters (e.g., [`DartsSearcher`](nnabla_nas/runner/searcher/darts.py) and [`ProxylessNasSearcher`](nnabla_nas/runner/searcher/pnas.py))
 - Regularizers (e.g., [`LatencyEstimator`](nnabla_nas/contrib/estimator/latency.py) and [`MemoryEstimator`](nnabla_nas/contrib/estimator/memory.py)) which can be used to enforce hardware constraints